DEFRA/ffc-jenkins-pipeline-library/vars/build.md

   [audit docs](https://docs.npmjs.com/cli/audit.html#synopsis)
 - `logType` - type of log to output.
 Default is `parseable` due to its succinct nature.
-Other options include `json` and if the default option of the very long log is required, `null` can be used.
+Other options include `json` and if the default option of the very long log is required any truthy value can be used e.g. `long`.

 Example usage: